bmccar/pitest-idea/README.md

 <p>PIT is run in the background and should not impact IDE performance while it runs.
 Do be aware however that PIT can
 take a while for large test scopes with many input files, or packages with extensive progeny.
-You can always open the PIT window directly from its toolwindow icon and see the status of any ongoing executions and also cancel them if you like.
+You can always open the PIT window directly from its toolwindow icon (lower right in diagrams above) and see the status of any ongoing executions and also cancel them if you like.
 See the [PIT](https://pitest.org) site for more details on its execution.

 ## FAQ